Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Dirichlet Implicit Graph Neural Networks

+Drawing upon the preceding theoretical analysis given in \cref{sec:analysis}, we design a novel implicit graph neural network.
 We would like the output of the implicit GNN to depend on the features $\mX$; when it does not, we view the problem as over-smoothing.
 A straightforward way to guarantee that the output of the implicit GNN depends on $\mX$ is to ensure that each node is constrained and the target constraint $\rvy(i)$ is a function of $\vx_i$.
 Further, by adjusting the hyperparameter $\mu$, we can control the strength of the constraints, allowing a tradeoff between the exploitation of node features and smoothing.
-We incorporate this idea in the design of our Dirichlet Implicit Graph Neural Network, termed DIGNN.
+We incorporate this idea in the design of our \textit{Dirichlet Implicit Graph Neural Network}, termed DIGNN.
+The architecture of DIGNN is given as follows: